rambleraptor/christmastechsupport/_steps/04-passwords.md

    * Checking account
    * Investment accounts
    * Cell phone
-4. Now comes the -boring- fun part!
+4. Now comes the ~~boring~~ fun part!
 You have to log into each one of these accounts, change the password to be randomly generated, and then add the username/password to the password manager.
 Be sure to try logging into the account afterwards.
 I'd recommend *temporarily* copying the new randomly generated passwords to a text file until you're positive that your password manager has the correct password.
 Or, for the more extravagant, write it down on paper and then toss it into a nearby fire to ensure nobody will ever see it again.

 5. Install your password manager on tablets + phones.
 Do not turn on biometric recognition.
 Be sure to log in to the password manager once to verify everything is working properly.